Deltaximity/portfolio-v4/portfolio-v4/src/data/content/hotspot-app.md

 - Use Visuals: Screenshots, flowcharts, or sketches can make the case study more engaging.
 - Highlight User-Centric Decisions: Emphasize how the app was shaped by user needs and feedback.
 - Use Metrics and Data: Where possible, back up statements with quantitative data to strengthen credibility.

+Thanks for stopping by — see you under the digital stars!